MyPiece

 What is the Capricorn and Aquarius birthstone?▾

-January runs from Capricorn into Aquarius, and garnet serves both — though sign-based tables can differ from the calendar-month lists.
+January runs from Capricorn into Aquarius, and garnet serves both in the calendar-month list.
+Sign-based tables can use different traditions.

 Is garnet tough enough for everyday wear?▾